Podcast Recap: Leading Organizational Transformation

 David: So Manager Effectiveness… I’d love to just spend a few minutes talking about what that means.
 What are the things you’ve got to teach managers to be highly effective?
 And what are some of the counterintuitive things?
 I think it goes into what you were saying is that asking these questions, eliciting somebody’s passion, understanding that intersection of passion, strengths, and their Zone of Genius.

-These are not the things taught in traditional management schools, which actually doesn’t really exist, frankly.
-And that’s why we created the Best-Self Academy.
+These are not the things taught in traditional management schools, which actually don’t really exist, frankly.
+And that’s why we created 15Five Transform.
 I’m curious from your guys’ perspective, what are some of the highest leverage things that you teach that you feel make a huge impact for a manager being highly effective in leading an extraordinary team?

 Shane: And can you teach a little bit of that right now?

 Emily: We have a tendency to think of these skills as soft skills.
 There’s this term in the business world and you want to hire people that are good at certain soft skills.
 And I was somebody who was just saying that the number four in demand, soft skills right now are creativity, persuasion, collaboration, and adaptability.

 And what I think is interesting about this is that soft skills are really relational skills.
 And the old frame of management is one where a manager is a supervisor.
 They’re meant to extract outcomes and ensure that people are in compliance.